handsontable/quality/templates/configuration-guide.md

 Instructions for configuring the test environment and other useful guidance.

 ## Configuration guides - environments
-Instructions for configuring the test environment
+Instructions for configuring the test environment for Handsontable, Handsontable-wrappers and other projects.

 ### Handsontable version from PR for installation in the project